 TIP!
 The injured worker’s right to wage and medical benefits is not usually affected by relocation to another state.

 Still, certain practical difficulties can arise in these situations.
 For example, the insurance company might argue that they would have had work for you if you hadn’t moved, so they should be able to cut off your checks.
-(I’ve heard this one.)
-A skilled and experienced workers’ comp lawyer can help, not only deal with some of these difficulties, but try to help you avoid them in the first place.
+(I’ve actually heard this).
+A skilled and experienced workers’ comp lawyer can help, not only deal with some of these difficulties for you, but to try to help you avoid them in the first place.

 Getting Workers’ Comp Wage Benefits Out of State